thomased/ms_quickguide/doc/colour.md

 **_What is colour polymorphism?_**

-Colour polymorphism is defined by the presence of multiple discretely coloured variants within a single population, the rarest of which is too common to be solely due to recurrent mutation.
-A requirement that the variation be primarily genetic is sometimes adopted to distinguish polymorphism from polyphenism, which describes variation arising from interactions between a single genotype and varied environments.
-Sexual dimorphism, purely ontogenetic colour change, and reversible colour variation within populations are also implicitly excluded.
-Polymorphism requires the coexistence of only two morphs, but this can vary considerably.
+Colour polymorphism is the presence of multiple discretely coloured variants within a single population, the rarest of which is too common to be due to recurrent mutation.
+A requirement that the variation be genetic is often adopted to distinguish polymorphism from polyphenism, which describes variation arising from interactions between a single genotype and varied environments.
+Sexual dimorphism, purely ontogenetic colour variation, and reversible colour change are also implicitly excluded.
+While polymorphism requires the coexistence of at least two morphs, the true number of variants within a population can vary considerably.
 Dramatic examples include the 'exuberantly' polymorphic Hawaiian happy-face spider _Theridion grallator_, with over 12 morphs coexisting across four Hawaiian islands, and the poison strawberry frog _Oophaga pumilio_, with over 20 true-breeding morphs across their Central American distribution (Figure 1).

 **_How do they develop?_**

-The genetic architecture of colour polymorphisms can vary enormously.
-In the simplest case, as in some damselflies, frogs, and cichlid fish, morphs may be determined by allelic variation at single locus and follow a simple Mendelian inheritance pattern.
+Colour in nature is typically a combined product of pigments that absorb light, and physical structures that reflect it.
+Relatively subtle changes in both protein-coding and regulatory genes can give rise to dramatic shifts in final phenotypes, so .
+Unsurprisingly, this broad target for mutation and selection means the genetics and development of polymorphisms are highly variable between species.
+In simple cases, phenotypes may be determined by allelic variation at a single locus.
+The Midas cichlids _Amphilophus_, for example, exhibits a pigmentary dark-versus-gold polymorphism across both sexes that is controlled by a single dominant gene.
+Both morphs are similarly dark in early life thanks to broadly absorbent melanophores.
+In some ten percent of individuals, however, these pigments degrade throughout ontogeny to expose underlying xanthopores with their characteristic yellow-gold hue.

 Supergenes - heliconius

+many colour loci cluster with functionally unre- lated genes to form supergenes.
+Such supergenes link multiple genes into one segregating unit, thereby hard- coding for separate yet complementary phenotypes and preventing allelic combinations that create nonoptimal intermediates.

 Genetics, physiology (pigment vs structural).
 Human eye colour?
 Wellen. often correlated